Social Work

 SOWK 3102.
 Human Behavior I. 3-0-3 Units.

-An overview of theories of human behavior needed for generalist practice with an introduction to ego psychology, behaviorism, and life-stage development theories.
-An introduction to ecological systems theory and the ecological perspective in social work with orientation to micro, mezzo, and macro levels of understanding individuals and families.(F)
+An overview of theories of human behavior needed for generalist practice.
+An introduction to ecological systems theory and the ecological perspective in social work with orientation to micro, mezzo, and macro levels of understanding individuals and families across the lifespan.(F)

 Prerequisites: Admission to the BSW upper division or permission of instructor.